sigreen/order-fulfillment/README.md

 1. Via the OCP console, navigate to the `order-fulfillment` project.
 1. Via the **Add to Project** drop-down, select **Browse Catalog**.
 1. In the Search window search for `Fuse Console`.
-1. Select the Fuse Console template, accept all defaults and create the deployment.
+1. Select the Fuse Console template (the non-clustered one), accept all defaults and create the deployment.
 1. Once the Fuse Console pod has started, click on the link to open the consolidated console.

 ## Build & Run